bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT * FROM fruits;

+*In general, the "*" in computer science refers to "all", so the result of the command above should return all columns of the table **fruits**.*

 If you typed out this statement correctly, you should see the entire contents of your table **fruits**.
 To select only certain columns of a table, type out all of the columns you want to see in that table separated by a comma.
 Type in the following command and press **Go**.

      SELECT name,price,quantity FROM fruits;

-This kind of syntax becomes especially useful when dealing with the conditional **WHERE** statement described in the next chapter.
+This kind of syntax (where the return columns are specified) becomes especially useful when dealing with the conditional **WHERE** statement described in the next chapter.

 ## MySQL/Databases - WHERE and ORDER BY

+### WHERE Statements

 So far you have learned how to get blocks of information from a table, but you still have no idea how to turn those results into something relevant such as selecting all of the fruit prices greater than 25 cents, or displaying all of the "Red" fruits.
 This is where the **WHERE** statement comes into play.
 The **WHERE** statement gives a specific set of criteria to the MySQL database so that the results are much more controlled and relevant to what you want.
 For example, say that you want to select the names of all of the fruits with a **Red** color.
 You would want to type in the following statement in the compiler.